 - a reminder about expected behaviour

-- time out in class a separate table/space
+- time out in class, or any other space as appropriate

 - loss of privileges playtimes or lunchtimes (school work will always need to be completed)

 - sent to Headteacher

 - given an individualized behaviour plan

 The Headteacher will investigate any serious matters and decide on the next course of action.
 Where appropriate, children will be encouraged to reflect on their own behaviour and set an appropriate sanction for themselves.
 Serious incidents will be recorded on CPOMS and parents informed.